 If you have gestational diabetes

 Gestational diabetes is when a person develops diabetes during pregnancy.
 For these people, the change in hormones during pregnancy causes a carb intolerance.

 Similarly to those with type 2 diabetes, eating fruit with a meal is probably a good choice.

 However, if you have trouble managing your blood sugar, it may help to avoid eating large amounts of fruit and other carbs in the morning.

 Research has suggested that those with gestational diabetes may experience a higher increase in blood sugar after breakfast compared with later in the day.
 However, more studies are needed on this topic (17).

 For most people, eating fruit is a healthy choice at any time of the day.
 Still, timing may matter for people with diabetes or those who want to lose weight.

 Fruit is rich in nutrients and an important part of a healthy diet.

-Myths claiming there’s a best or worst time to eat fruit are unfounded and untrue.
-In truth, these made-up rules only spread confusion and misinformation.
+Myths claiming there’s a best or worst time to eat fruit are unfounded and untrue, and they only spread confusion and misinformation.

-Regardless of the time of day, eating fruit is a sweet, delicious and weight loss friendly way to get plenty of healthy nutrients for your body.
+Regardless of the time of day, eating fruit is a delicious and healthy way to get plenty of nutrients for your body.